OutSystems/docs-odc/src/eap/deploy-apps.md

 Apps in each stage are isolated from each other.
 When you publish an app to the Development stage, there is no impact to the apps running in other stages.
 Similarly, publishing apps to  Production, doesn’t affect apps in a previous stage, such as Development.

-Libraries contain functionality that's business agnostic so that you can use the same library with multiple apps.
+Libraries contain functionality that's business agnostic and which you can use in multiple apps.
 Libraries don't hold data, and can't use entities.
 You can define themes, UI patterns, and blocks in libraries.

+To help you understand what's deployed in each stage, ODC provides an overview page.
+To access the overview page, got to ODC Portal > select **Delivery** > **Overview**.
+A list of apps displays and shows the name of the app, the stage in which it's deployed, the number of deployments, and the date of the last deployment.
+Hovering over a date, displays a pop up that shows the name of the person who deployed the app and the date and time on which it was deployed.
+Libraries are bundled with apps, so you won't see information about the libraries.

 ## Deploy to stages

 You use ODC Studio to create and publish your apps.
 Then you use the ODC Portal to deploy and move your apps to the different stages.

 In ODC Studio, when you build an app and then click **1 Click Publish**, your app becomes available in the Development stage.
 You can only publish to development and then deploy to other stages.
-Deploying to another stage only moves the apps runtime.
+Deploying to another stage only moves the app's runtime.

 To deploy your app to a stage, go to the ODC Portal and click **Deployments**.
 A list of apps displays showing their stage, status, when deployed, and who deployed it.
 From the top right, choose the stage to which you want to deploy your app.
 The next Deployment screen provides you with instructions to deploy your app to a stage.

 1. Click the app you want to deploy.
 A list of available revisions for your app displays.

 1. Click the revision of the app you want to deploy, and click **Continue**.
 The app with the revision you chose displays.

 1. When ready, click **Deploy Now**.
 Your app gets deployed to your selected stage.
 Optionally, if deploying to production you can change the version number before deploying.
 The [Impact analysis](#impact-analysis) runs when you click **Deploy Now**.

 <div class="info" markdown="1">